 Regardless of the presence of a baby in the house, your furry animal will always need your affection, routine, and attention

 All the normal activities you both enjoy together should not be taken away or forgotten about.
 Feed her like you would if there were no baby, go for walks, visit parks, and play with her.
 Let your dog know she is still 100% important and loved by giving her some full recognition for the whole day.
 Also give them some parts as you work out.
 In most houses, pets are always part of their daily walk, and such things need to continue if you are doing that for your pet.
 For women, this will also depend on how you had your birth.
 If you were assisted while giving birth to your baby, you might need little help in taking your pet for a walk because it is good if you have more rest.
 But if your baby’s birth does not require that, you will enjoy that without needing help to walk around with your dog.

 Please do ensure that you do not keep your pet outdoors if they are always with you indoors before the new member of the family arrived.
-Try to be real with your pet.
+Try to be real with your pet and treat her as the companion she’s always been.
 You shouldn’t let her feel ignored or abandoned.
 Give her more food as a reward for understanding behavior, and get her used to new noises.
 You may need to get out for a walk with your pet because there are sometimes that your baby will increase the rate at which he/she cry during the late afternoon, so you need to ensure you go for a walk during this time.